 The shaken brains associated with car accidents, so-called shaken baby syndrome, some sports, and violent falls all share one thing in common: a risk for developing a diffuse axonal brain injury.
 This complex-sounding term refers to a brain injury that produces brain lesions in bundles of white matter across several brain areas.

 Because several brain regions are affected, a diffuse axonal brain injury is always severe, and can even become life-threatening.
 The specific prognosis, though, depends on the brain regions affected, your overall health, factors such as the quality of care available, and other factors that doctors don't fully understand.
-While some people full recover from these injuries, others struggle with ongoing brain and nervous system issues.
+While some people may fully recover from these injuries, others struggle with ongoing brain and nervous system issues.

 Though many diffuse axonal brain injury sufferers have experienced a direct blow to the head, such a blow is not necessary to sustain a diffuse axonal brain injury.
 Instead, these injuries are shaking-related injuries that result from rapid acceleration and deceleration of the brain.
 This process causes what's known as a shearing injury, as brain tissue slides over itself, creating tracts of lesions in the brain's white matter.